 By incrementing the payments up every so often over the years, increasing our ability to save, learning new skills and putting any raises straight towards the Mortgage it’s been a slow ride, but it’s never been “different” because the change is so gradual.
 Now that we’re at full mutilating capability life really doesn’t seem any different than what it was 4 years ago when we started, it’s just that now we’re automatically paying off our loan at an incredible rate.

-Each fortnight our pays come in, the automatic transfers do their thing and we always have plenty remaining to pay all our bills, pay for sports, food and so on.
+Each fortnight our pays come in, the Automatic, Extra Mortgage Payments do their thing and we always have plenty remaining to pay all our bills, pay for sports, food and so on.
 There’s never any “overdue bills” or “final notices” or even worry that we might not have enough in our account or need to pay off that credit card bill (as neither of us have ever had even $0.01 on a credit card).
 Now whilst there are many people out there that would be thrilled to be in our situation I must admit that it is rather boring.
 We’re not flying First Class every week or riding around in an Italia 458 (although our car is red!) but we are achieving our goals and we are going as fast as we feel is needed.
 The only thing required of us is to simply stay the course and be patient.

 So if you’re just starting out and looking forward to the “thrill” of Mutilating The Mortgage I’m afraid that it’s not likely to be as exciting as you’d think (at least not after a while of doing it).
 I don’t say this to discourage you from trying but more to properly manage your expectations of what’s to come.
 For example I could think that flying First Class everywhere and having an Italia 458 would be “amazing” and “life changing” or whatever… but chances are that if I did somehow get $100,000,000 or something and thus was able to throw my money away on such things I’d soon once again become adapted to them and eventually find them just as boring or normal as I currently find my life.
 This isn’t a bad thing though as it ultimately means that our lives are just as satisfying (or possibly more so) than that of the rich and famous.